Which of the following best distinguishes primary succession from... | Channels for Pearson+

 C

-Primary succession occurs on newly formed or exposed surfaces where no soil exists, while secondary succession occurs in areas where soil remains after a disturbance.
+Primary succession occurs on newly formed or exposed surfaces where no soil exists, while secondary succession occurs in areas where a disturbance has left the soil intact.

 D